DPDK/dpdk/doc/guides/freebsd_gsg/install_from_ports.rst

 .. note::

-	To run an Intel® DPDK process as a non-root user, adjust the permissions on the /dev/contigmem and /dev/uio device nodes as described in section :ref:`running_non_root`
+	To run a DPDK process as a non-root user, adjust the permissions on the /dev/contigmem and /dev/uio device nodes as described in section :ref:`running_non_root`

 .. note::
-	For an explanation of the command-line parameters that can be passed to an Intel® DPDK application, see section :ref:`running_sample_app`.
+	For an explanation of the command-line parameters that can be passed to an DPDK application, see section :ref:`running_sample_app`.